Sidmaz666/streamo-api/README.md

 3. `/category/:category-name` - Get a List of Movies & TV shows according to the genre.
 4. `/search/:search-query` Search For TV Shows and Movies.
 5. `/lib/:OPTION` Get a List of Movies and TV shows according to the number, or alphabets. `[0-9]` , `[a-z]`
-6. `/view/media_id` Get Details about the Movie/TV-Show and Video Links.
+6. `/m/media_id` Get Details about the Movie and Video Links.
+7. `/tv/media_id` Get Details about the Tv Show and Video Links.

 ## URL Query Parameters